-Effective January 1, 2009, we adopted FSP No. FAS 157-2, "Effective Date of FASB Statement No. 157" (FSP No. FAS 157-2).
-FSP FAS 157-2 delayed the effective date of SFAS 157 for all non-financial assets and non-financial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually), until the beginning of the first quarter of fiscal 2009.
+Effective January 1, 2009, the Company adopted FSP 157-2, "Effective Date of FASB Statement No. 157" (FSP 157-2).
+FSP 157-2 delayed the effective date of SFAS 157 for all non-financial assets and non-financial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually), until the beginning of the first quarter of fiscal 2009.
 These include goodwill and other non-amortizable intangible assets.
-The adoption of SFAS 157 to non-financial assets and liabilities did not have a significant impact on our consolidated financial statements.
+The adoption of SFAS 157 to non-financial assets and liabilities did not have any impact on the Company's consolidated financial statements.

-Effective January 1, 2009, we adopted SFAS No. 141 (revised 2007), "Business Combinations" (SFAS 141(R)).
+Effective January 1, 2009, the Company adopted SFAS No. 141 (revised 2007), "Business Combinations" (SFAS 141(R)).
 Under SFAS 141(R), an entity is required to recognize the assets acquired, liabilities assumed, contractual contingencies, and contingent consideration at their fair value on the acquisition date.
 It further requires that acquisition-related costs be recognized separately from the acquisition and expensed as incurred; that restructuring costs generally be expensed in periods subsequent to the acquisition date; and that changes in accounting for deferred tax asset valuation allowances and acquired income tax uncertainties after the measurement period be recognized as a component of provision for taxes.
 In addition, acquired in-process research and development is capitalized as an intangible asset and amortized over its estimated useful life.
-SFAS 141(R) is effective on a prospective basis for all business combinations for which the acquisition date is on or after the beginning of January 1, 2009, with the exception of the accounting for valuation allowances on deferred taxes and acquired contingencies under SFAS 109.
+For Intuitive, SFAS 141(R) is effective on a prospective basis for all business combinations for which the acquisition date is on or after the beginning of January 1, 2009, with the exception of the accounting for valuation allowances on deferred taxes and acquired contingencies under SFAS 109.
 With the adoption of SFAS 141(R), any tax related adjustments associated with acquisitions that closed prior to January 1, 2009 will be recorded through income tax expense, whereas the previous accounting treatment would require any adjustment to be recognized through the purchase price.
-The adoption of SFAS 141(R) did not have any impact on our consolidated financial statement as of and for the three months ended March 31, 2009.
+Since we have not had any acquisition since January 1, 2009.
+SFAS 141 (R) has not had an impact on our consolidated financial statements.